Kāpiti Expressway: History

 The Peka Peka to Ōtaki (PP2Ō) expressway section opened on 23 December 2022.
 At its official opening on 21 December, Ngati Raukawa gifted the name Te Ara Tuku o Te Rauparaha, in honour of the legendary rangatira memorialised near the church Rangiātea in Ōtaki town.

-A 24 km expressway, from north of Ōtaki to north of Levin, is expected to begin construction in 2025 and opening around 2029.
+Construction of a 24 km expressway, Te Pae o Tararua, from north of Ōtaki to north of Levin, began in 2025 and is expected to be completed in 2029.